 A unique experience through the Virunga National Park

 Finally, around 6 a.m., the border Officer comes to permit me, and after getting the Visa, he opens the bar, and I enter the Democratic Republic of Congo.
-Around me just a few rundown brick buildings and some trucks waiting to cross the border.
-The only ”brave” tourists are…. only myself!
+Around us just a few rundown brick buildings and some trucks waiting to cross the border.
+The only ”brave” tourists are…. just us!

-The Virunga National Park rangers wait for me beyond the DRC border, and after a pleasant greeting, I jump in the back of the 4×4 vehicle, ready to begin this fantastic adventure.
-They are all holding a machine gun, so my first thought is if it was the right choice to visit gorillas in DRC…anyways doesn’t matter!
+The Virunga National Park rangers wait for us beyond the DRC border, and after a pleasant greeting, we jump in the back of the 4×4 vehicle, ready to begin this fantastic adventure.
+They are all holding a machine gun, so our first thought is if it was the right choice to visit gorillas in DRC…anyways doesn’t matter!

 The dirt road is terrible, full of chasms and big stones, lining the way only some huts hidden by bamboo canes and big banana plants.
 Many kids, after seeing our car running along the road, greet us shouting ”jumbo-jumbo”, that means ”hello” in the Swahili language.
 With no doubt, they don’t see so often tourists during the day.
-After 1 hour and a half drive, I reach the starting point of the trek, and in front of me, there are the three majestic volcanos Visoke, Karisimbi and Mikeno that mark the border with Rwanda: I’m ready to cross the forest and look for the mountain gorillas!
+After 1 hour and a half drive, we reach the starting point of the trek.
+In front of us, there are the three majestic volcanos Visoke, Karisimbi and Mikeno that all mark the border with Rwanda.
+We are now ready to cross the forest and look for the mountain gorillas!

-Before starting, the Rangers give me some essential notices how to behave in case we meet gorillas.
-Despite the fact they are monitored, they say ”in case” because is not 100% sure to meet them since the gorillas are wild animals and change their bed every day looking for fresh food.
-A ranger says that the duration of the walk is always different, when you are lucky, maybe you meet them after 2 or 3 hours, but if you are not, it happens that you could walk for 5 hours or more.
+Before starting, the Rangers give us some required notices about how to behave “in case” we meet gorillas.
+It is not 100% sure to meet them since the gorillas are wild animals and change their bed every day looking for fresh food.
+A ranger says that the duration of the walk is always different.
+When you are lucky, it could be 2 or 3 hours, but if you are not, you could walk for 5 hours or more.
 Wishing to be lucky, we all start the trek crossing the colourful cultivated fields while many kids come up to say hello trying to get some gift.
 As we come through, step by step, the forest becomes very deep and lush, and the Rangers have to open a path with a machete while there is an incredible silence around us.
-After 3 hours hiking through the forest, we finally find a bed of branches.. it is the place where the gorillas have slept during the night!
+After 3 hours of hiking through the forest, we finally find a bed of branches.
+It is the place where the gorillas have slept during the night!
 Every morning they leave the bed where they slept and move to a new place where it’s possible to find bamboo plants, seeds, leaves or barks.
-Suddenly the rangers stop me inviting not to move; a big male is here in front of us!
+Suddenly the rangers stop us inviting not to move; a big male is here in front of us!
 He is about 1 meter and a half tall, and the weight is about 150 kg.

 His chest is sculpted, and the back is covered by a thick silver fur (he’s called ”silverback”), very particular sign that marks him as the leader.
 We stand a few meters from him seeing this big and wild animal eating leaves and seeds.
 While we are huddle trying to take some pics, two beautiful, curious babies gorilla come up next to us.
 Unbelievable!
-The rangers help us to find a suitable position where we can knee down looking at the gorillas family: the Silverback sits down eating and resting while the babies run after each other inside the lush vegetation.
-There is also a female eating leaves, but she ‘s elusive keeping her distance from us.
-It’s an incredible emotion, and I can’t describe my feelings.
-More the time goes by, and more a thought stuck in my mind: surely I’ll go back to visit gorillas as soon as possible!!
+The rangers help us to find a suitable position where we can kneel looking at the gorillas family.
+The Silverback sits down, eating and resting while the babies run after each other inside the lush vegetation.
+There is also a female eating leaves, but she’s elusive keeping her distance from us.
+It’s an incredible emotion, and we can’t describe our feelings.
+More the time goes by, and more a thought stuck in our mind: surely we’ll go back to visit gorillas as soon as possible!!

-Unfortunately, the time flies and after living a dream for one hour, I have to greet this wonderful family and go back to the vehicle.
-Touched by this incredible ” wild social gathering ”, I follow back the Rangers leaving the gorillas behind us in the forest, happy for this unique experience that is worth living!!
+Unfortunately, the time flies and after living a dream for one hour, we have to greet this beautiful family and go back to the vehicle.
+Touched by this incredible ”wild social gathering”, we follow back the Rangers leaving the gorillas behind us in the forest, happy for this unique experience that is worth living!!